 Page Heading and Navigation Title appear at the top of the page in edit mode.

-Scroll down to the bottom of the content area.
-You'll see a tab called Page Info.
-Navigation Title is the field where you can update the word or words that show up in the left-hand navigation menu.
+Navigation Title is the field where you’ll update the label that appears in the left-hand navigation menu.